CloversChemistry/CloversChemistry.github.io/index.md

 ## About Me
-My name is Alexie Clover, I recently finished my master's in organic chemistry at WWU in Bellingham WA where I worked under Dr. O'Neil who was my mentor.
-My thesis where I worked with organosilicon chemistry mostly involving the conversion of allylsilanes to more complex useful intermediates containing fluorine.
-I thoroughly enjoyed my time in Bellingham, I would often venture up to Vancouver Canada to snowboard with friends at Whistler.
-Following graduation, I moved to Reno NV where I am currently living and enjoying the area. <br> I attended NAU in Flagstaff AZ where I double majored in chemistry and biology.
-Right after I finished my undergrad I moved to
+My name is Alexie Clover, I am currently a PD chemist at LGC Axolabs in the North Bay Area where I currently work on the synthesis, purification, and analysis of oligonucleotides.
+Through my job I work on both client projects and internal projects.
+My bakcground is in organic chemistry and specifically organosilane chemistry where I attained my MS from Western Washington University.

 ## CV
 <object data="{{ site.url }}{{ site.baseurl }}/CV.pdf" width="1000" height="1000" type='application/pdf'></object>